This plum chutney recipe makes sweet and tangy chutney, perfect enjoying with cold cuts and cheese, or wrapped up and given as a food gift.

 - 1tbsp grated fresh root ginger

 - 5x 450ml jars, sterilised

 Place the plums, onions and sultanas in a large pan.
 Stir in the ginger, spices, salt and vinegar and bring to the boil.
 Reduce the heat and simmer for 10-15 mins until the plums are tender, stirring occasionally.

 Add the sugar and stir until dissolved.
 Boil the chutney for 20-30 mins, stirring occasionally, until the mixture is thick and pulpy and most of the liquid has evaporated.

 Spoon the hot chutney into clean, warm and dry jars and seal with airtight vinegar-proof covers.
 Label and store in a cool dry dark place for at least 2 weeks before eating to allow the flavour to develop and mellow.

-Top tip for making Plum chutney
+Tops tip for making plum chutney

-You can make this chutney with other fruit – try cooking apples, firm peaches or apricots.
+You can make this chutney with other fruit – try cooking apples, firm peaches, or apricots.

 Make sure you sterilise your jars before adding the plum chutney.
 Follow our simple guide on how to sterilise jars and bottles to make sure you do this correctly.